UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit.md

 ???- question "Is Transit a file server?"

-    Transit is not a file server,
+    Transit is a service, not a file server.
-    as it does not store files.
+    Transit is not a file server, as it does not store files.

     This can be observed by uploading files to Transit and then closing this connection